guusj/books/Warbreaker_BrandonSanderson.md

 “There is fighting at the front gates, Your Excellency,” the bloodied soldier said.
 “The insurgents are fighting each other there.
 We . . . we might be able to get out.”
 Siri felt a stab of relief.
 Finally, something going right.
 Treledees turned toward her.
 “If we can get into the city, the people will rally around their God King.
 We should be safe there.”
 “Where did they get so many Lifeless?”
 Siri asked.
 Treledees shook his head.
 They had paused in a room near the front of the palace, desperate, yet unsure.
 Breaking through the Pahn Kahl fortification of the Court of Gods was bound to be difficult.
 She looked up at Susebron.
 His priests treated him like a child—they gave him respect, but they obviously gave no thought to ask his opinion.
 For his part, he stood, hand on her shoulder.
 She saw thoughts and ideas working behind those eyes of his, but there was nothing for him to write on to tell her.
 “Vessel,” Treledees said, drawing her attention.
 “You need to know something.”
 She looked at him.
 “I hesitate to mention this,” Treledees said, “as you are not a priest.
 But . . . if you survive and we do not . . .”
 “Speak it,” she commanded.
 “You cannot bear the God King a child,” he said.
 “Like all Returned, he is unable to sire children.
 We have not yet learned how the First Returned managed to have a child all those years ago.
 In fact . . .”
 “You don’t even think he did,” she said.
-“You think the royal line is a fabrication.” _Of course the priests dispute the record of the royal line coming from the first Returned_, she thought. _They wouldn’t want to give credibility to Idris’s claim to the throne._
+“You think the royal line is a fabrication.” _Of course the priests dispute the record of the royal line coming from the First Returned_, she thought. _They wouldn’t want to give credibility to Idris’s claim to the throne._
 He flushed.
 “It’s what people believe that matters.
 Regardless, we . . . have a child . . .”
 “Yes,” Siri said.
 “A Returned child you are going to make the next God King.”
 He looked at her, shocked.
 “You _know?_”